 c) Children Members

-Organizations or that are proven to be child-led and nominated by the existing International or local members
+Organizations or initiatives that are proven to be child-led and nominated by the existing International or local members.
+Children Members ultimately form the Children Advisory Council.

 The Board of Councilors will in total have not more than 11 seats with the below composition: including maximum of 3 Directors from the DotKids Foundation, maxiumum of 3 Directors nominated by International Members, maxiumum of 3 Directors nominated by Local Members and a maximum of 2 Directors shall be professional individuals.